urbanjost/M_intrinsics/docs/intrinsics.md

   ancestor team.

 - **team_number**
-  : shall be an integer scalar.
-It shall identify the initial team or a team whose parent is the same as that of the current team.
+  : identifies the initial team or a team whose parent is the same as that of the current team.

 ### **Result**